xzhai1/latte/README.md

     voc-fcn16s  voc-fcn32s  voc-fcn8s

 Because the trained caffe model is huge, they aren't in the folder.
-You need to download them; their url is in ``caffemodel-url``.
+You need to download them; their url is in ``caffemodel-url`` and you can just ``wget`` them.

-Set one last environmental vairable:
+Set one last environmental vairable in your ``bashrc``:

-	export LD_LIBRARY_PATH=/path/to/halide/bin/:/path/to/protobuf/lib/:${LD_LIBRARY_PATH}
+	export LD_LIBRARY_PATH=/opt/gcc/4.9.2/lib64:/path/to/halide/bin/:/path/to/protobuf/lib/:${LD_LIBRARY_PATH}

-Then you can run a test by invoking:
+and you can run a test by invoking:

 	./run_test.sh